Marilyn Jorgenson Reece: Personal life

 She was married to Alvin Reece who also worked as a civil engineer for Caltrans.
-They had two daughters, Kirsten Reece Stahl (who became a civil engineer) and Anne Reece Bartolotti.
+They had two daughters, Kirsten Reece Stahl (who became a civil engineer) and Anne Reece Bartolotti (who became an Information Technology Project Manager).
+Alvin died in 2015 and Kirsten died unexpectedly in 2018.

-She died on May 15, 2004 in Hacienda Heights, California, and was survived by her husband and their two daughters.
+She died on May 15, 2004, in Hacienda Heights, California, and was survived by her husband, their two daughters and two grandsons, Christopher and Patrick Bartolotti.